 Surfer's Paradise Beaches

-famous impersonation of Miami, Surfer's Paradise (a suburb of the Gold Coast) is - like Miami - actually
+This suburb of the Gold Coast is - like Miami -

 a pretty good place to hang out so long as you're not a die-hard nature